softhausHQ/CircleBar/README.md

 CircleBar is a fun tab bar navigation controller,
 written in Swift 4 and available through CocoaPods.

-> Currently at v1.0, feel free to contribute.
+> Currently at v1.0.
+Contributions are welcome.

 <br>